copperspice/copperspice/README.md

 ## CopperSpice

 ### Introduction
-CopperSpice is of a set of libraries used to develop cross-platform software applications in C++.
+CopperSpice is of a set of C++ libraries used to develop cross-platform software applications.
 This is an open source project released under the LGPL V2.1 license.

-CopperSpice is a set of C++ libraries derived from the Qt framework.
+CopperSpice was derived from the Qt framework.
 Our motivation for developing CopperSpice was to change the core design and leverage modern C++ functionality.

-CopperSpice consists of the following libraries:
+The libraies provided in CopperSpice include:

  * CsCore
  * CsGui